ga4gh/data-security/AAI/AAIConnectProfile.md

     1. It is RECOMMENDED for Passports to conform to the <https://tools.ietf.org/html/rfc7515> (JWS) Specification.

-4. Passports MAY be issued from a `/token` endpoint using the [token exchange OAuth extension](https://datatracker.ietf.org/doc/html/rfc8693), modulo the following clarifications:
+4. Passports MAY be issued from a Token Endpoint using the [token exchange OAuth extension](https://datatracker.ietf.org/doc/html/rfc8693), modulo the following clarifications:

-    1. The `/token` endpoint MAY support other OAuth2 grant types.
+    1. The Token Endpoint MAY support other OAuth2 grant types.

     2. Client authentication is REQUIRED (using [OAuth2 client authentication](https://datatracker.ietf.org/doc/html/rfc6749#section-2.3.1) is RECOMMENDED).